The Work, Home-School Juggling Act

 - Create ground rules and a schedule for your kids

 - Organise a schoolwork timetable and workspace with all your kids’ resources set up and minimal distractions so that they can be as independent as possible.
-A clock or timer can be useful to give children an idea of how long they have for each activity.
+A clock or timer can be useful to give children an idea of how long they have for each activity, and how long before they seek input from you.

-- Make it clear that when you’re on the phone that you are not to be interrupted.
+- Make it clear that when you’re on the phone you are not to be interrupted.
+Visual aids support younger children.

-- Allocate time to spend with your kids proving 100% attention (minus the phone/ tv/ work).
+- Allocate time to spend with your kids providing good quality attention (minus the phone/ tv/ work).
+It’s really important to emphasise family time and make it distinct from you in parent/ teacher role, for example at weekends.

 - Create ground rules and a routine for parents:

-- Remind yourself of this great opportunity to focus on our families and spend quality time with our kids doing things we can’t do with our usual hectic pace of life.
+- Remind yourself of this unique opportunity to focus on our families and spend quality time with our kids doing things we can’t do with our usual hectic pace of life.
 Get your children involved in everyday activities such as preparing dinner, and ‘special’ time such as playing cards/ board games.
-Doing this strengthens relationships and keeps everyone stimulated.
+Doing this strengthens relationships and provides respite between the more challenging times of the day.

 - Find healthy coping strategies.
 It’s tempting to reach for the wine or chocolate when we’re watching the news to keep up to date but we’re sabotaging our ability to sleep well and feel physically well.
 Self-care is critical right now as we take on the additional challenge of caring for our kids 24/7.

 - Be kind to yourself and your kids!
 When everything feels like it’s going wrong (and it will at times), take time out.
 Remember, your kids need attention and will be struggling with all their normal activities and social interactions suddenly coming to a halt.
 Sitting with you at home while you work isn’t much fun!
-Get everyone away from their activities and go for a walk or do a 5-minute dance/singing workout such as Go Noodle on the web, or just have a snack and drink and enjoy the sunshine.
+Get everyone away from their activities and go for a walk or do a quick online fitness programme or just have a snack and drink and enjoy a break.
 See my advice for staying emotionally well at home for top tips.

 Remember, we’re only human and we have off days!
+Our kids do too.
 That tension is magnified when everyone happens to be having an off-day together and in my opinion, it’s better just to shelve the work plans and do something to improve everyone’s mood and strengthen your emotional connection.
 Maintaining positive relationships has got to be the priority right now.

 For more advice on staying emotionally well working from home, see my blog.